Adlink-ROS/ros_menu/README.md

 # Configuration

 You can configure the menu in a very easy way.
-All you need to modify is in `~/.ros_menu/config_bashrc`.
+All you need to modify is in `~/.ros_menu/param/*.yaml`(*.yaml is based on which Ubuntu version you are using).
 The following is the config you can control.

 * Enable Menu:
-  - menu_enable: "y" to enable the menu, otherwise do nothing.
+  - menu_enable: "true" to enable the menu, otherwise do nothing.
-* ROS distribution:
+* ROS option:
+  - ros_option: 'menu' to open the menu, you could also set a number and the menu will automatically set to this every time you ope the terminal.
+* Here is some parameters you need to set if you want to create a new option for you menu:
+  - ROS 1:
+    - ROS_version: 1
+    - distro_name: the name of the ROS1 you are using
+    - ros1_path: the path where you ros is, may look like this: /opt/*
+    - master_ip: set if master isn't on current computer
-  - Decide which ROS distribution you want to use.
+    - ros1_cmds: any command you want to run every time using ROS 1
+  - ROS 2:
+    - ROS_version: 2
+    - distro_name: the name of the ROS 2 you are using.
+    - ros2_path: the path where you ros is, may look like this: /opt/*
+    domain_id: $ROS_DOMAIN_ID
+    ros2_cmds: any command you want to run every time using ROS 1.  _Remarks: `source_plugin dds_bashrc` is necessary every time using ROS2_
+  - ROS bridge:
+    - ROS_version: bridge
-  - ros1_distro: ROS 1 version
+    - ros1_version_name: the name of the ROS 1 you are using.
-  - ros2_distro: ROS 2 version
+    - ros2_version_name: the name of the ROS 2 you are using.
-* Plugins:
-  - You can put your own plugin under `~/.ros_menu/plugins_bashrc/`.
-Neuron Startup Menu will load it automatically.
-  - ros1_plugins: Plugin for ROS1
-  - ros1_plugins: Plugin for ROS2
-* ROS Environmental Variables:
-  - ros_default_master_uri: Default config for ROS_MASTER_URI in ROS1.
-  - ros_default_domain_id: Default config for ROS_DOMAIN_ID in ROS2.
+    - ros1_path: the path where you ros is, may look like this: /opt/*
+    - ros2_path: the path where you ros is, may look like this: /opt/*
+    - master_ip: set if master isn't on current computer
+    - domain_id: $ROS_DOMAIN_ID
+    - bridge_cmds: any command you want to run every time using ROS bridge. _Remarks: `source_plugin dds_bashrc` and `ros2 run ros1_bridge dynamic_bridge --bridge-all-topics` is necessary every time using ROS bridge_
 # Upgrade

 * It's very easy to upgrade the menu by typing `ros_menu_upgrade`.